-Johnson sacked Hibs after 'disappointing start'
+Johnson sacked by Hibs after 'disappointing start'

-Lee Johnson: Hibernian sack manager after 'disappointing start to domestic campaign'
+Lee Johnson: Hibs sack manager after 'disappointing start to domestic campaign'

 Last updated on .From the section Hibernian